Pressure Altitude Calculator

 When should you use an isothermal model?

-This is an approximation when you want to roughly see the influence of temperature.
-The temperature of the actual atmosphere changes with altitude, so it is not suitable for precision applications.
+Use it when you want a rough temperature-sensitive estimate.
+The real atmosphere changes temperature with altitude, so this model is not suitable for precision work.

 Which mode should I choose first?